aeefkay/game/README.md

 Enhance your Counter-Strike 2 experience with this pre-made autoexec configuration, designed to optimize your settings and provide useful features like script management.
 Follow these simple steps to install and setup the autoexec:

+**📂 Step 0: Downloading and Extracting the Files 📂**

+1. Navigate to the GitHub repository containing the autoexec files.
+2. Click on the green "Code" button and select "Download ZIP".
+3. Extract the downloaded ZIP file to a location of your choice.
+This will create a folder containing the necessary files.

 **📂 Step 1: Locate Your CS2 CFG Folder 📂**

 The CS2 CFG folder is where you'll place the autoexec files.
 You can find it using either of these methods: